ISGroup-Polimi/isgroup-polimi.github.io/index.markdown

 **The site is currently under construction.
 We will be online pretty soon!

-In the meanwhile [here](https://www.deib.polimi.it/eng/research-lines/details/85) some essential information
+In the meanwhile [here](https://www.deib.polimi.it/eng/research-lines/details/85) some essential information.

 # Research on Advanced Information Systems Engineering (RAISE)